RuaraidhCurr/Notes/SalesForce/PD1 Notes/PD1 Exam Details & Overview.md

 - ##### Developer Fundamentals : 23%
 	-  Understand multi-tenant concepts and design frameworks, such as [[Model View Controller (MVC)|MVC architecture]] and Lightning Component Framework.
 	- Given a scenario, identify common use cases and best practices for declarative versus programmatic customizations, including [[Governor Limits]], formula fields, and roll-up summaries.
-	- Given a scenario, determine, create, and access the appropriate data model including objects, fields, relationships, and external IDs.
+	- Given a scenario, determine, create, and access the appropriate data model including [[SObjects & Objects|objects]], fields, relationships, and external IDs.
 	- Given a scenario, identify the options and considerations when importing and exporting data into development environments.
 - ##### Process Automation and Logic : 30%
 	-  Identify the capabilities of the declarative process automation features.
 	- Declare variables, constants, methods, and use modifiers and Apex interfaces.
-	- Given a scenario, use and apply Apex control flow statements.
+	- Given a scenario, use and apply Apex control [[Conditional (If-Else) Statements|flow statements]].
 	- Given a scenario, write [[SOQL & SOSL Queries#^869117|SOQL]], [[SOQL & SOSL Queries#^1c251f|SOSL]], and [[Single vs. Bulk DML Operations|DML]] statements in Apex.
 	- Given a scenario, follow best practices to write Apex classes and triggers.
 	- Given a scenario, identify the implications of [[Governor Limits]] on Apex transactions.